xiaohan2012/daily-reading/week-plans/nov-6.md

 - add edges to optimize some function on k-core
   - what's the intuition for the objective function?
   - how about add weight to each node? to reflect individual importance.
+  - or add edges to optimize the sum of increase of each node's core number